 - answer any questions you may have

-From there, you’ll schedule the retreat, complete an online consent form, hold your slot with a $100 registration fee (that applies in full to the first day’s treatment) and credit card authorization.
+From there, you’ll schedule the retreat, complete an online consent form, hold your slot with payment for your retreat and credit card authorization.
 Your therapist will then contact you to schedule a meet and greet.
 If you should decide that the therapist is not a good match for you, we will work with you to see if a different therapist might be available and/or a better fit for you.

 Cost & Payment

 Cost will depend on your therapist’s rate and number of treatment days.
 Each therapist’s listing includes cost information.
-At present the fee range is from $600 – $3,000/day for the therapist’s time, with most in the $1,000 – $1,500/day range.
-We offer a 10% prompt pay discount.
+At present the fee range is from $1000 – $4,000/day for the therapist’s time, with most in the $1,000 – $1,500/day range.
 Fees vary according to therapist experience, expertise, and other factors.
 You will be responsible for your travel-related costs.

 Unfortunately, most insurances do not yet cover this service.
 Payment will not be processed until time of service, at which time you can pay by debit or credit card (MC/VISA), cash, or check.